 The “describe yourself” interview question is such a pervasive one that you should spend some time working on your answer before you arrive to the interview.
 Write down the top three to five career accomplishments you wish to highlight.
 Then, think about each of those accomplishments in terms of:

-2) what impact did they have on my team, the business, the company brand, etc.; and
+2) What impact did they have on my team and the business?

 You need to really think through these issues and formulate a clear, concise response that is genuine, heartfelt, and does not sound scripted.
 Of these, the most important thing is to be succinct.
 When the interviewer says “Tell me about yourself” or asks “what five adjectives describe you best?” they do not want to hear about how you had a personal epiphany during your sophomore year in college that made you change your major from engineering to philosophy.
 Granted, that is probably an interesting discussion to have at a later point in time, but never forget that the interview is not about you.
 The interview is about the business problem with which the hiring manager is wrestling.
 Your job at the interview is to vet that out, and to prove how you can help with the issue at hand.